 Stratum V2 is the next generation protocol for pooled mining.
 It increases security, makes data transfers more efficient, and reduces mining infrastructure requirements.
-It also introduces three new sub-protocols that let miners select transaction sets and improve decentralization by negotiating with pools.
+It also introduces three new sub-protocols that let miners select transaction sets and improve decentralization.

 V2 introduces by-default encryption and NOISE protocol authentication, hardening the protocol against man-in-the-middle attacks.